BranniganLab/blobulator/VMD_scripts/README.md

 1. Select the MolID you wish to blobulation (defaults to "top")
 2. Select the residues you wish to blobulate (defaults to "all")
 3. Select your desired scale (defaults to "Kyte-Doolittle")
-4. Adjust the 'Length' and 'Hydrophobicity' thresholds to your liking
+4. Adjust the 'Length' and 'Hydrophobicity' thresholds to your chosen parameters
-5. Select how you color your blobs; blob representations apply to every frame in a simulation.
+5. Select how you color your blobs; blob representations apply to every frame in a loaded trajectory.
     a.
 Blob Color - Colors by blob type: h-blobs are blue, p-blobs are orange, and s-blobs are green
     b.
 Blob ID - Colors h-blobs by blob ID, p-blobs are orange, s-blobs are green, and h-blobs are a color from green to blue.
 6. Click the blobulate button to generate the graphical representation in VMD.
 7. To remove all representations, click the 'Clear representation' button

-The 'Default' buttons will return the threshold buttons to their default positions.
+Clicking the 'Default' buttons will return the threshold buttons to their default positions.
-For 'Length', this will always be set to 4.
-For 'Hydrophobicity', this value changes depending on the Hydropathy Scale.
-To automatically assign the default value when switching scales, click the 'Auto Updates Hydrophobicity' checkbox.
+For 'Length', the default will always be set to 4.
+For 'Hydrophobicity', this value updates depending on the Hydropathy Scale.
+To automatically assign the default value when switching scales, click the 'Auto Update Hydrophobicity' checkbox.

-### How to access blobulation values:
+### How to access blobs:

 The blobulation algorithm will apply all blob types to the VMD user and user2 values.